evan47west/Bylaws/Bylaws.md

   - A fee of six hundred fifty dollars ($650) per housing spot for payment of monthly utilities.
   - An additional fee of one hundred dollars ($100) per housing spot shall be charged to persons who live in the house but are not Active Brothers.
 These persons shall be referred to as boarders.
 Boarders will pay a total of one thousand three hundred fifty dollars ($1350) per semester during the Summer period.

-  4. A fee of two hundred dollars ($200) per Active Brother per semester during the Active Chapter period of the fraternity, as Property Fee.
-The total collected Property Fees shall not exceed twenty percent (20%) of the total rent of the previous Active Semester.
+  4. A fee of up to two hundred dollars ($200) per Active Brother per semester during the Active Chapter period of the fraternity, as House Fee.
+The total collected House Fees shall not exceed twenty percent (20%) of the total rent of the previous Active Semester.

   5. All persons moving into the Chapter House must post a $100.00 deposit with the Treasurer.
 This $100.00 deposit must be maintained the entire time that the said person is living in the Chapter House.
 The Treasurer shall apply any part or all of this deposit to defray any expenses on the part of the depositor.
 At that time, the depositor shall remit an amount that will bring the balance of the deposit to at least $100.00.
 The deposit shall be returned when the depositor moves from the Chapter House and the House Manager signifies that the room is in satisfactory condition.
 This deposit shall be forfeited if a person decides to move out of the Chapter House and does not notify the House Manager before the deadline for room applications.
 This does not apply to those who move out of the Chapter House for reasons beyond their control, i.e. failing out of school, being drafted, etc. The deposits are to be paid to a separate account.
 This account will remain idle until it has reached a minimum of $3500 (with interest) and will only be withdrawn from when:

   - Upon forfeiture of a deposit the Treasurer may transfer the $100 to the house checking.